 - Several times he has poked fun at Mohan Das Gandhi

 - In July 2020 on a live debate, while appearing as one of the panelists on the Republic TV channel he used profane language and called a panelist Madharc***d.
-After that Mr. Bakshi’s video went viral and became the part of the discussion.
+After that, Mr. Bakshi’s video went viral and became part of the discussion.

 G. D. Bakshi quotes